 Will my child be able to take her prescriptions?
 Again, you will have alerted the medical staff to any prescriptions which your child might be taking.
 The medical staff will keep your child's medications under their control and administer them according to the directions on the prescription.

-Will somebody have an epinephrine pen in case she gets stung by an inset?
+Will somebody have an epinephrine pen in case she gets stung by an insect?
 Boarding schools have all the necessary emergency equipment on hand.
 They also will have a doctor on call.
-That's just standard operating procedure for a boarding school summer program.
+That's just the standard operating procedure for a boarding school summer program.

 Boarding school programs compared with summer programs run locally

 How do boarding school summer programs compare with locally-run summer programs at your local day school?
 Naturally, there are many very good locally run summer programs operated by private day schools.
 The same experienced, professional approach is part of the package.
 What is the difference?
 The residential or sleep-away element.
 With a day school summer program you have to drop your children off in the morning and pick them up in the afternoon.
 That may work for some parents.
 But if you have a busy professional life or travel a lot, then the boarding school summer program begins to make a whole lot of sense.
 You drop your child off at the beginning of the session and pick her up at the end.